Tackling the disability employment gap

 The Mayor’s Skills for Londoners Strategy points to a number of underlying factors that may be impeding disabled Londoners in their search for suitable employment.
 These include:

-- People with disabilities on average have lower level qualifications.
-Around a fifth of Londoners with a disability have a qualification at NVQ Level 4+, compared to around a half of those without.
+- Disabled people on average have lower level qualifications.
+Around a fifth of disabled Londoners have a qualification at NVQ Level 4+, compared to around a half of those without.

-- People with disabilities are more likely to be working part time, if they are in employment.
+- Disabled people are more likely to be working part time, if they are in employment.